 the charge is dismissed.

-Our Los Angeles Drug Crime Defense Lawyers Can Defend You
+Our Los Angeles Criminal Defense Lawyers Can Protect You

 If you or someone you know is facing drug charges, call us to discuss your